February 3, 2022

 - Affiliate software/network: Impact and FlexOffers

-Skillshare’s affiliate sign-up page is excellent.
+An affiliate signup page outlines the program and how it works, and Skillshare hits the mark.
 It highlights essential details, including the commission rate, cookie duration, payment, and an FAQ.
 They also provide contact information.

 The commission rate is excellent.
 Many e-learning affiliate programs pay variable commission rates based on sales.
 Skillshare, however, pays a fixed commission of $7 per lead.